IRMAA - Income Related Monthly Adjustment Amounts

 What is IRMAA?

-IRMAAs have a two-year lookback.
-For example, if your income as reported on your tax return from 2022 fell into the high-income category, you would pay IRMAA for 2024 Medicare monthly premiums.
+There is a two-year lookback for IRMAA.
+For example, if your income as reported on your tax return from 2023 fell into the high-income category, you would pay IRMAA for 2025 Medicare monthly premiums.

 How to Reduce or Eliminate IRMAA if Your Income Is Lower Today Compared to Two Years Ago